Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function: Topological entropy and Poles of the Artin-Mazur zeta function

-\begin{rmk} Similar to \cite{lindsey2023characterization}, Theorem \ref{concat3} also implies that when $w$ is a nonrenormalizable admissible word, the suffix of all possible admissible words $w'$ such that $w'^\infty\leq w^\infty$, when reversed order and taken closure, is a subshift of finite type.
-Furthermore, the closure of the set of all Markov matrix eigenvalues for such $\Sigma_{w'^\infty}$ which are inside the unit circle, can be written as the limit set of graph directed system, hence can be studied via the technique of \cite{solomyak2005mandelbrot}. \end{rmk}
+\begin{remark} Similar to \cite{lindsey2023characterization}, Theorem \ref{concat3} also implies that when $w$ is a nonrenormalizable admissible word, the suffix of all possible admissible words $w'$ such that $w'^\infty\leq w^\infty$, when reversed order and taken closure, is a subshift of finite type.
+Furthermore, the closure of the set of all Markov matrix eigenvalues for such $\Sigma_{w'^\infty}$ which are inside the unit circle, can be written as the limit set of graph directed system, hence can be studied via the technique of Solomyak \cite{solomyak2005mandelbrot}. \end{remark}